open-5g/openrangym/_posts/tutorials/2025-02-04-oranslice-tutorial.md

 {% endcapture %}

 ORANSlice is an end-to-end open-source 5G network slicing framework for O-RAN.
-It (i) extends the 5G protocol stacks of OAI to support RAN slicing; (ii) implements an E2SM-CCC-based SM and xApp for RAN slicing control; (iii) conducts extensive testing and validation on [Arena](https://openrangym.com/experimental-platforms/arena) and [X5G](https://x5g.org/) testbeds to ensure the robustness and effectiveness of the implementation.
+It (i) extends the 5G protocol stacks of OAI to support RAN slicing; (ii) implements an E2SM-CCC-based SM and xApp for RAN slicing control; (iii) conducts extensive testing and validation on <a href="https://openrangym.com/experimental-platforms/arena" target="_blank">Arena</a> and <a href="https://x5g.org/" target="_blank">X5G</a> testbeds to ensure the robustness and effectiveness of the implementation.

-More details can be found in the ORANSlice [GitHub page](https://github.com/wineslab/ORANSlice) and in the following paper:
+More details can be found in the ORANSlice <a href="https://github.com/wineslab/ORANSlice" target="_blank">GitHub page</a> and in the following paper:
 > {{ pub_cheng2024oranslice | strip_newlines }}
 > {: .text-justify}